-A constant body temperature for a mammal allows them to be active at all times.
-This gives them more considerable time to hunt, feed, and attract mates over a longer period.
+A constant body temperature for a mammal allows them to be always active.
+This gives them more time to hunt, feed, and attract mates over an extended period.

-Most mammals do not need to hibernate through the winter, given them extra time in their lives.
+Most mammals do not need to hibernate through the winter, giving them extra life.
 Time can also be spent hunting and feeding throughout the night, not just the day.

 Most physical and chemical processes that a body goes through are temperature sensitive.
 Chemical reactions, contraction of the muscles, blood flow through vessels, and the diffusion rate of molecules all rely on the body being vulnerable to temperature.

-Mammals are integrated systems that consist of these and many more processes being linked to one another.
+Mammals are integrated systems consisting of these and many more processes linked to one another.

-Changes in temperatures can break down these processes, causing the integrated systems to stop working.
-Mammals are more complex than ectotherms and have more integrated processes happening at one time.
+Temperature changes can break down these processes, causing the integrated systems to stop working.
+Mammals are more complex than ectotherms and have more integrated processes happening at one Time.

 With the increased complexity comes a narrower change in body temperature that can be tolerated.
-A reptile would have a brain size one-tenth of that of a similar-sized mammal.
+A reptile would have a brain size one-tenth of a similar mammal.

-When a mammal dies due to being too hot or too cold, the actual cause of death is due to a failure of a part of the brain’s function, whether this is heart failure or loss of respiration.
+When a mammal dies due to being too hot or too cold, the actual cause of death is due to a failure of a part of the brain’s function, whether heart failure or loss of respiration.

 Maximum Aerobic Metabolic Rate (MAMR) (AKA – Why the hare would beat the tortoise in a race)

 Endothermy allows mammals a higher level of sustainable activity.
 Mitochondria in the cells of the internal organs contribute to the basal metabolic rate and constant body temperature.

 Mitochondria are also present in large numbers in the muscles of a mammal.
-Their role is to provide energy for the muscles.
+Their role is to provide energy for the forces.
 They break down the glucose by oxidation.

 This process allows them to provide the mechanical energy for the contraction of the muscles.
 By having many mitochondria in the muscles, the amounts of glucose can be increased, increasing the amount of energy.